Quantum voting and violation of Arrow's Impossibility Theorem: Conclusions

 \section{Conclusions}

-We have quantized elections in the tradition of quantum game theory.
-The quantization obviates a quantum analog of Arrow's Theorem about the impossibility of a nondictatorship's having three common properties.
-Superpositions, interference, and entanglement expand voters' arsenals of manipulation tactics.
-Whether other quantum tactics unavailable to ordinary voters exist merits investigation.
+We have quantized elections, in the tradition of quantum game theory.
+The quantization obviates a quantum analog of Arrow's Theorem about the impossibility of a nondictatorship's having three simple properties.
+Entanglement, superpositions, and interference expand voters' arsenals of manipulation strategies.
+Whether other quantum strategies, unavailable to classical voters, exist merits investigation.
 So does whether monogamy of entanglement~\cite{CoffmanKW00} limits one voter's influence on others' quantum preferences.
 If creating entanglement is difficult (as in many labs), the resource theory of multipartite entanglement~\cite{Horodeckis09} might illuminate how voters can optimize their influence.

-Other voting schemes could be quantized, such as proportional representation (in which the percentage of voters who favor Party $a$ dictates the number of government seats Party $a$ wins) and cardinal voting (in which voters grade candidates).
+Additionally, other voting schemes could be quantized.
+Examples include proportional representation (in which the percentage of voters who favor Party $a$ dictates the number of government seats won by Party $a$) and cardinal voting (in which voters grade, rather than rank, candidates).

+Finally, counterstrategies may be formulated.
+Consider our first entanglement-dependent voting example: Justice Bob of the Supreme Court prepares his vote.
+Justice Alice blocks Bob's effort using entanglement.
+How should Justice Bob parry?
+Can entanglement assist him?
+This problem mirrors quantum-cryptographic problems: A sender wishes to communicate with a receiver securely.
+An eavesdropper attacks.
+The eavesdropper may access quantum or only classical resources, depending on the problem.
+How can the sender and receiver parry?
+We have illustrated how our ``eavesdropper,'' Justice Alice, might wield entanglement.
+How Justice Bob should counter merits thought.

+These opportunities can help illuminate how quantum theory changes the landscape of possible outcomes and strategies in games.